All contemporary marketing guides tell you the same thing: focus on social media.

 ● The conversation should be focused on values.
 Coachella is all about that youthful vibe, fun, and excitement.
 Alo Yoga, as another good example of a brand building a community around its name, promotes values of mindfulness.

 That’s what the talk on their Instagram page is about.
 That’s the secret to the high levels of engagement they get.

-● Use social media groups!
+Important element for everyone is social media productivity!
 You can create a closed Facebook group for your followers, so they can feel free to share what they don’t want to share with the entire world.